 New dining outlets provide fast options that don’t require entering a lodge.
 Guests can purchase food or drinks at the window, with outdoor seating available.
 They are located near Earl’s Lodge, the Old Day Lodge and the base of Strawberry Gondola.

 Snowbasin features many ways to travel across the mountain and we encourage guests to spread out and use different lifts to avoid crowding.
 Lift lines configurations will be constructed to maximize space between parties and physical distancing measures will be in place.
 Social distancing will be required in the lift lines.
 Guests should anticipate the potential for longer wait times, especially during holiday periods and weekends.
 Here is what to expect for each lift type:

 Non-familiar groups and single riders will be asked if they are comfortable riding with another individual or group, not to exceed six people per cabin.
 If both groups are comfortable, they will be grouped together to increase line speed.
 If not comfortable, they will load their own gondola according to their group size.
 Please let the lift attendant know you are not comfortable riding with other people before loading.
-Single riders that do not join other indivuals or groups will be loaded at pre-determined intervals.
+Single riders that do not join other individuals or groups will be loaded at pre-determined intervals.
 Please keep your face covering on at all times in the gondolas and make sure the windows are open.

 In lines for chairlifts, skiers and snowboarders will naturally maintain six-feet of distance from the tip of their ski/snowboard to the tail of the ski/snowboard in front of them.
 Chairlifts will be loaded to design capacity for familiar groups and families.